Struggling to decide between the Soul Eater anime and

 Key Facts

-- Prequel Connection: The author’s later work, Fire Force, is a canon prequel to the Soul Eater universe, a connection only fully understood through the manga’s lore.
+manga ‘s publication, forcing the animation studio to create an original ending as the source material was not yet finished.- Prequel Connection: The author’s later work, Fire Force, is a canon prequel to the Soul Eater universe, a connection only fully understood through the

 Is The Soul Eater Anime Or Manga Ending Better: A Definitive Comparison?